 It is never too late to give up your prejudices – Henry David Thoreau

-I soon realize that to be convinced of the merits of ML, would also mean I would have to ABSOLUTELY deny the atrocities and injustices that happened back then.
+I soon realize that to be convinced of the merits of ML would also mean I would have to deny the atrocities and injustices that happened back then.

 Consequently, it would also mean accepting all of them as “necessary.”

-And that makes it an ultimate moral dilemma, not to mention a really bad case of cognitive dissonance.
+And that makes it an ultimate moral dilemma, not to mention a horrible case of cognitive dissonance.